The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

-As witnessed above in Example~\ref{Ex: double edges cycles}, it has both left and right cycles, but it is not hard to show that it is cancellative.
-One can also check that $ae^2b \neq ce^2d$ in this monoid, and so it cannot possibly embed in the group with the same presentation.
 Thus we have three properties for monoids, which in general are not equivalent: \begin{enumerate} \item being cancellative; \item being group-embeddable; \item being cycle-free. \end{enumerate} Hence, as the examples above show, we only have $(3) \implies (2) \implies (1)$, and the reverse implications can fail already in the case of two defining relations.
-However, remarkably, Adian discovered that these three properties are all equivalent in the class of one-relation monoids.
+However, in the case of one-relation monoids, it is not very hard to show that $(1) \implies (3)$, by induction on the number of elementary transitions required.
+Hence these three properties are all equivalent in the class of one-relation monoids.
+Summarising, we have the following theorem.